 An IVA is normally only available for people living in England, Wales & Northern Ireland.
-However if you have moved abroad you may still be eligable.
+However if you previously lived in the UK and have now moved abroad, you may still be eligible.

 - Can you start an IVA if you have moved Abroad?

 - How do you apply?

 - The effect on your local Credit Rating